-The first Union’s survey results were published in a recent issue of Property Investor Europe News, and came from surveying 172 property investors in Germany (75), France (50), and the United Kingdom (47).
+The first Union’s survey results were published in a recent issue of Property Investor Europe News, and came from surveying 172 property investors in Germany (75), France (50), and the United Kingdom (47), those who were very in to Vital Developers investing.
 The survey required that participating companies only self-use 50 percent or less of their total real estate portfolios and its conclusions are interesting for those of us on the other side of the Atlantic, given that Europe has generally trended ahead of North America in terms of thinking about sustainability issues connected to real estate.

 - First, for 35 percent of respondents, green leases have become “more relevant;” according to PIE, this is “an especially strong trend in France,” where 68 percent of respondents agreed.
 This result is likely because of the Grenelle environmental legislation that we’ve discussed here previously and requires landlords to incorporate an environmental appendix into most commercial office leases.

 - 62 percent agreed that green maintenance has increased in importance; 39 percent actively look for green service providers; and 34 percent of respondents offer building metric data – energy consumption, lifecycle costs, and waste volume – at a portfolio level: an increase from 25 percent last year.